DavideAchilli/SmartWatchdog/README.md

 ## General Description

 This device is designed to monitor any computer with a USB port, including Raspberry Pi and other single-board computers with USB connectivity.
-It is built around an Arduino Nano based on ATmega328P (Figure 1), connected via USB cable to the monitored computer.
+It is built around an Arduino Nano based on ATmega328P, connected via USB cable to the monitored computer.
 Through an output pin, it controls a relay that, when energized, disconnects power to the protected system.

 The computer connected over USB sees the Arduino as a serial port at 115200 bps and can communicate with the watchdog.
 The computer's task is to continuously stimulate this serial port by periodically sending the text `ALIVE`.
 If Arduino does not receive this string for longer than a configured timeout, it assumes the computer is frozen and performs a full power cycle.